frederic-perez/AmE-dictionary/data/dictionary.md

 __heathy__
 __heave__ _v_ (heaving) :three::hammer: _She produced a school-record heave of 43'6.25 in taking the title._ _He walked over the heaving earth away from the hated sea._
 __heavily__ _He was drinking heavily._
+__heavy water__ _n_ Water containing a substantial proportion of deuterium atoms, used in nuclear reactors.
 __heavy-duty__ _adj_ :three::hammer: _Heavy-duty stapler._
 __heavy-handed__
 __hecatombs__